-Read more about Student Support.
-You can contact them by going to a Dropin session, sending them a message using the University's online reporting system, or by emailing support@norwichuni.ac.uk.
+Click here for more about Student Support.
+You can contact them by going to a Drop-in session during term-time, sending them a message through https://our.norwichuni.ac.uk, or by emailing support@norwichuni.ac.uk.

-3.2 If you are studying at the University under the terms of a Student visa and there is any change to your immigration status or you change your personal details - including your home or term-time address - you must contact visa@norwichuni.ac.uk immediately.
+- 3.2 If you are studying at the University under the terms of a Student visa and there is any change to your immigration status or you change your personal details including your home or term-time address you must contact visa@norwichuni.ac.uk immediately.
 It may affect your right to stay or study in the UK if you don't tell us about these changes.
-If you break the terms of your visa we may review the matter through our disciplinary procedures.
+If you break the terms of your visa we may withdraw you from your course. - 3.3 If you are convicted of a criminal offence involving a court hearing you must provide details to the Vice-Chancellor as soon as possible please email aro@norwichuni.ac.uk in the first instance.
+We may review the information you give us using our disciplinary procedures if your offence breaches these regulations, or if we decide that your offence means we would need to review your place at the University.